Building Polyfills for JavaScript Array and String Methods

 Key Takeaways

-• Polyfills replicate modern JavaScript methods in environments where they are unavailable.
+• Production polyfills reproduce modern JavaScript methods in environments where they are unavailable; teaching approximations do not.

 • Always validate polyfills for edge cases to ensure robustness.